 Whistleblowers, as well as those accused of potential misdeeds, are often in the spotlight, albeit unintentionally.
 Due to the potential for retaliation that whistleblowers may face from their employers, whistleblower protection has become a top political priority in the EU.
 Planned EU directives explicitly define the protection of individuals affected by submitting a whistleblowing report.
-Furthermore, the need to protect those may be accused by whistleblowers is nothing new.
+Furthermore, the need to protect those who may be accused by whistleblowers is nothing new.
 Many existing legal statutes require companies to actively protect accused individuals when processing whistleblower reports.
-These protections are firmly rooted in an employer’s general duty of care.
+These protections are firmly rooted in an employer's general duty of care.

 Whistleblower Systems Also Help Protect the Accused